Lift Off (Australian TV series): History

-In its development the aim for lift off was to address the following challenge: what might be the shape and direction of a children's program for the 21st century, given the very best we know about children's minds and given our view of what would be in the best interests of Australian culture in the years ahead?
-Lift Off breaks with the conventions in many ways.
+In its development, the aim for Lift Off was to address the challenges of what might be the shape and direction of a children's program for the 21st century, considering the current knowledge of children's minds and what would be in the best interests of Australian culture in the years ahead.
+Lift Off broke with the convention of the time in many ways.
 The program's inclusion in the school curriculum, through the Curriculum Corporation, was a world first.
 Lift Off acknowledged no accepted wisdoms about the extent of children's abilities and their limits.
 It believed no one has gauged those limits.

 Development of the series commenced in December 1988 with the intention of creating a program that would develop competent and autonomous children.
 Although not specifically curriculum driven, Lift Off aimed to stimulate all aspects of the child's development.
 Loosely based on 'multiple intelligence' theories of Dr Howard Gardner of Harvard University, the program combines elements of animation, drama, performance, puppetry and documentary.
 Each episode is thematically driven but does not take on a magazine format.
 Links are established between the elements in order to provide an episode structure.

 Early in 1989, an initial research phase was commenced.
 Early childhood specialists, academics and practitioners in many fields, including early childhood development, language and literacy, literature, music, play, artistry, movement, child care, personal development and psychology were consulted.
 In July 1989, the Foundation conducted an intensive three-day series of seminars at Erskine House in Lorne, Victoria.
 The 62 participants came from every Australian State and Territory and from the US, New Zealand and Hong Kong.
 Their diverse range of skills and experience encompassed children's social and emotional development; early language, literacy and literature; logical-mathematical and philosophical thought; environment, health and technology education; children's play, folklore and culture; children's creativity and artistry.
 The participants discussed the development of children in the 3–8 age group, the potential value of the Howard Gardner Multiple Intelligence framework which was the proposed basis of the project, and the proposed content strands.
 From this seminar emerged a detailed statement of the program's philosophy, aims and objectives.

 In November 1989, a selection of 45 creative personnel in the areas of writing, direction, animation, puppetry, performance, illustration, music and movement including ACTF staff, met for another series of seminars.
 The major focus of this four-day conference was the discussion and formulation of a program concept for the Lift Off series, such as the development of the characters, the structure of the episodes and the curriculum for the program.